Ghana's ranking for starting business drops

 He said taken together, the factors help to determine the cost and risk involved in doing business in a country and could affect the opportunities that firms have to expand.

-Mr McAlpine explained that they often represent severe constraints to both domestic small and medium-size enterprises, and foreign direct investors.
+Mr McAlpine explained that they often represent a number of constraints to both domestic small and medium-size enterprises, and foreign direct investors.

 He said for UK companies looking to invest in finance, insurance, energy (both conventional and renewable), real estate, hospitals, and agriculture, issues around the investment climate make them think twice, particularly if there are other markets in the region that they consider to be easier.